microsoft/pai/docs/manual/cluster-admin/how-to-customize-alerts.md

 #         send_resolved: false
 #         http_config:
 #           bearer_token: {{ alert_handler["pai-bearer-token"] }}
+#       - url: 'http://localhost:{{ alert_handler["port"] }}/alert-handler/tag-job/stopped-by-alert-manager'
+#         send_resolved: false
+#         http_config:
+#           bearer_token: {{ alert_handler["pai-bearer-token"] }}
 {% endif %}

+{% endif %}
 ```

 Suppose all the actions are available and the `if` clauses are all evaluated as `True`.
-Then, in this example, as defined in the `route` filed, most alerts will be handled by the default receiver : `pai-alert`, which will call only `email-admin` and `email-user` actions.
+Then, in this example, as defined in the `route` filed, most alerts will be handled by the default receiver : `pai-email-admin`, which will call only `email-admin` action.

+The alert `PAIJobGpuPercentLowerThan0_3For1h` will be handled by `pai-email-admin-user-and-stop-job` receiver.
+Under `pai-email-admin-user-and-stop-job` receiver, the email action is by default enabled.
 Note thant `email-user` action can only be triggered when `job-name` exists in the alert body.

-The alert `PAIJobGpuPercentLowerThan0_3For1h` will be handled by `pai-alert-handler` receiver.
-Under `pai-alert-handler` receiver, the email action is by default enabled.
-If you uncomment the last three lines for `stop-job` action , the `stop-job` action will also be triggered when the `PAIJobGpuPercentLowerThan0_3For1h` alert is fired.
+If you uncomment the last several lines for `stop-job` and `tag-job` action, when the `PAIJobGpuPercentLowerThan0_3For1h` alert is fired,  the `stop-job` action will also be triggered and a `stopped-by-alert-handler` tag will be added to the job.

 You are free to add new receivers with related matching rules to assign actions to alerts.